h0tk3y/k-new-mpp-samples/README.md

 * Some targets [may only be built with an appropriate host](https://github.com/JetBrains/kotlin/blob/2251440f04e5bdb4bdfef2dc47c30356b7f39411/konan/utils/src/org/jetbrains/kotlin/konan/target/KonanTarget.kt#L168) (e.g. a Windows machine cannot build Linux or iOS native artifacts).
 An unsupported target is skipped during builds.

-    * (TBD) During publishing with the `maven-publish` plugin, only artifacts for targets supported by the host should be published.
+    * During publishing with the `maven-publish` plugin, only artifacts for targets supported by the host should be published.
 Currently, publishing from a host that does not support some of the targets erases their artifacts from the Gradle metadata.

 * To build an executable for a Kotlin/Native target, say, a `linuxX64` one, add the following to the build script:

     ```groovy
-    import org.jetbrains.kotlin.gradle.plugin.mpp.NativeOutputKind

-    /* ... */

     kotlin.targets {
         fromPreset(presets.linuxX64, 'foo') {
-            compilations.main.outputKinds += NativeOutputKind.EXECUTABLE
+            compilations.main.outputKinds('EXECUTABLE')
         }
     }
     ```